hongyuanjia/eplusr/README.md

 #>  - attr(*, ".internal.selfref")=<externalptr>
 ```

-After that, you should be able to run your model. `$run` will run the
-current model with specified weather using corresponding version of
+`$run()` will run the current model with specified weather using
-EnergyPlus.
-The model and the weather used will be copied to the output
+corresponding version of EnergyPlus.
+The model and the weather used will
-directory.
-An `EplusJob` will be returned which provides detailed
+be copied to the output directory.
+An `EplusJob` object will be returned
-infomation of the simulation and methods to collect simulation results.
+which provides detailed information of the simulation and methods to
+collect simulation output.
 Please see `?job` for more detailed.

 ``` r
 # read the model again